 The paws have an extremely acute sense of touch with lots of nerve ends in them.
 Raccoons will roll the food around in their paws to determine the exact composition of these morsels.
 Covering the paws in water may increase their sensitivity.

 You can read more about the raccoon here.

 At one point, thousands of years ago, rhinos could be seen roaming across much of Europe, Africa, and Asia.
 But today only five species remain in the wild, and some of them are close to disappearing.
 These gray mammals live on a fraction of their previous territory, which consists of tropical and subtropical grasslands, savannas, forests, deserts, and shrublands.
 Measuring anywhere between 4 and 10 feet long with one or two big horns on their head, the rhinos are like massive armored beasts.
 Much of the rhino’s tough, gray skin, which provides protection against dangerous animals, is covered with only sparse hair, especially around the ears and tail.

-For a long time one of the facts that wasn’t well-understood about the rhino was how they communicate.
+For a long time, one of the facts that weren’t well-understood about the rhino was how they communicate.
 Apart from a few sounds, these gray mammals appear to be mostly silent.
 It turns out that rhinos have some of the best hearing in the entire animal kingdom.
 Whereas humans can only hear sounds about as low as 20 hertz, rhinos can hear all the way down to just 4 hertz.
-Their low-frequency rumbling appears to be an adaptation for the dense vegetation in which they live.
+Their low-frequency rumbling appears to be an adaptation to the dense vegetation in which they live.
 The sounds are used to attract mating partners in the breeding season.

 You can read more about the rhinoceros here.